 Keep this leaflet with the oral solution.
 You may need to read it again.

-Patients taking ZIAGEN may develop a hypersensitivity reaction (serious allergic reaction) which can be life threatening if you continue to take ZIAGEN.
-It is important you read the information on this reaction in the section "Special Warning" under "Before you take ZIAGEN oral solution", of this leaflet.
+Abacavir can cause a serious allergic reaction known as a hypersensitivity reaction, which can be life-threatening if treatment with abacavir containing products is not stopped.
+It is important you read the information on this reaction in the section "Special warning" under "Before you take ZIAGEN oral solution", of this leaflet.
 There is also an Alert Card included in the ZIAGEN pack, to remind you and medical staff about ZIAGEN hypersensitivity.
 This card should be removed from the pack and kept with you at all times.